mph-/lcapy/doc/expressions.rst

        3⋅⎜1 + ─⎟   48⋅⎜─ + ─⎟
          ⎝    s⎠      ⎝4   s⎠

-The standard form expresses the rational function as the sum of a polynomial and a strictly proper rational function.

-   >>> H.standard()
-      25⋅s + 15
-   - ──────────── + 5
-      2
-     s  + 5⋅s + 4

-The time constant form factors the rational function into gain-time-constant form.

-   >>> H.timeconst()
-   5⋅(-ⅉ⋅s + 1)⋅(ⅉ⋅s + 1)
-   ──────────────────────
-       ⎛s    ⎞
-     4⋅⎜─ + 1⎟⋅(s + 1)
-       ⎝4    ⎠

-The expanded canonical form expresses the rational function into the sum of rational functions where the numerator of each term contains a unique monomial.

-   >>> H.expandcanonical()
-          2
-       5⋅s             5
-   ──────────── + ────────────
-    2              2
-   s  + 5⋅s + 4   s  + 5⋅s + 4

 The `partfrac()` and `recippartfrac()` methods have a `combine_conjugates` argument.
 If this is True, quadratic factors will not be split into two terms.
 For example::